-Impact Capital offers a variety of loan products including funds for Phase I pre-development (activities such as preparing site specific funding applications, appraisals, surveys, environmental assessments, preliminary design and legal fees) and Phase II pre-development (for projects that have a funding commitment).
+Impact Capital offers a variety of loan products including funds for Phase I predevelopment (activities such as preparing site specific funding applications, appraisals, surveys, environmental assessments, preliminary design and legal fees) and Phase II predevelopment (for projects that have a funding commitment).
 Impact Capital also offers funding opportunities for acquisition bridge loans, funds for commercial tenant improvements, lines of credit, construction and the preservation of affordable housing.
-For more information about Impact Capital's loan products, contact Marcel Neff, VP of Lending, Lending, marcel@impactcapital.org (206) 658-2608, or visit http://www.impactcapital.org.
+For more information about Impact Capital's loan products, contact Marcel Neff, VP of Lending, Lending, marcel@impactcapital.org (206) 658-2608, or visit the company's website.